TUM Global Postdoc Fellowship

 The TUM Global Postdoc Fellowship is open to all topics.
 Researchers are invited to apply with a project that matches the research of the chair/institute/lab of the respective host who supports the application.

 The TUM Global Postdoc Fellowship offers successful candidates a fellowship (scholarship) for 24 months.
-This fellowship can be started between 1 July 2021 and 1 July 2022 and gives the scholarship holders the opportunity to conduct their own independent research project at TUM.
+This fellowship can be started within one year and gives the scholarship holders the opportunity to conduct their own independent research project at TUM.

 Fellows receive a stipend of 2 670 € per month and one additional kick-off flat rate of 430 €.
 Researchers living in the Munich metropolitan area receive an additional allowance of 350 € per month.
 It is also possible to apply for family benefits.
 Details on the application process for the latter will be finalized during the next months.
 The fellowship covers living expenses whereas additional payments for consumables and conferences are not included and may be covered by the host.

 The TUM Global Postdoc Fellowship is a co-financed fellowship.
 This means that the host needs to co-finance 20% of the fellowship costs (see àInformation for Hosts).
 One host can support up to two applicants per call.